Welcome to one of the most popular recipes at LiveBest!

 Despite what you may think, there’s more to cauliflower than Ranch dressing.
-Carey Poulis, Bon Appetit agrees: “You know what’s actually pretty frickin’ awesome?
+Carey Polis, Bon Appetit agrees: “You know what’s actually pretty frickin’ awesome?
 Cauliflower.”

 Yep.
 The humble cauliflower seems to be upstaging Brussels Sprouts as the vegetable du jour.
 I see it on menus as ‘steaks,’ purees, roasted, pickled, creamed and more.
-My own menus frequently include the veg of the moment.
+My own menus frequently include the veg-of-the-moment.
 My go-to method is to toss bite-sized pieces with a couple teaspoons of olive oil, kosher salt and some pepper and roast on a baking sheet for about 30 minutes in a 425 degree oven.
-As a main dish, I’ve made this Indian curried version more than once, (though I significantly reduced the oil).
-Speaking of reducing fat, after hearing about a healthified version of fettuccine Alfredo I wanted to give it a try.
+My other fave is Spiced Tomato Cauliflower which is a great side dish and perfect for a vegetarian entree.
+Speaking of entrees, after hearing about a healthified version of fettuccine Alfredo I wanted to give it a try.
 I’m not a fan of typical Alfredo sauced pasta.
 With the butter, cream, and cheese, after a few bites, I lose interest.
 But lowering the fat plus adding a health boost (cauliflower ranks a top cancer fighter) made me say, “Yes, please!”
 Even my Alfredo-fan husband, says, “More, please.”

 I used my Vitamix blender to puree the cooked cauliflower, broth, and other ingredients, but as long as the cauliflower is cooked until soft, any blender should work.
 Be careful when adding hot liquids to the blender, the heat can cause the lid to pop off.
 I f you vent the cap slightly, heat can escape.